In-patient luxury rehab center in Thailand

 • Drug overdose

 Drug dependence means you’ve been abusing higher dosages of a drug with addictive properties and can’t function properly without it.
-Drug dependence can be either psychological or physical.
+Drug dependence is either psychological or physical.

 Psychological drug dependence manifests itself in the way a person behaves.
 This is a cognitive disorder involving emotionally-driven withdrawal symptoms such as showing signs of obsession, using drugs to cope with other life problems.
 The psychological dependency makes it harder to stop using.
 This is why people tend to abuse drugs even when they don’t have a health problem.